General Game Rules

 Pass Interference on Extra Point

-Defensive Pass Interference on an extra point is half the distance for the same amount of points.
-Ex.
-Going for two (2) from the 10 yard line, pass interference occurs in the endzone – ball is moved to the 5 yard line and if converted offense is awarded two (2) pts.
+Defensive Pass Interference on an extra point will result in half the distance for the same amount of points.
+As an example, going for two (2) points from the 10-yard line, and pass interference occurs in the endzone.
+The ball is moved to the 5-yard line and if converted offense is awarded two (2) pts.

 Dead Ball Penalties

-- Any dead ball penalty on the defense AFTER a change of possession or TD would result in a loss of down for that team’s offense when they begin their ensuing possession
+Any dead ball penalty on the defense AFTER a change of possession or TD will result in a loss of down for that team’s offense when they begin their ensuing possession.

-- Dead Ball penalties on the defense assessed after the play would result in a 15-yard penalty, or half the distance to the goal from the spot of the ball and an automatic first down
+Dead Ball penalties on the defense assessed after the play will result in a 15-yard penalty, or half the distance to the goal from the spot of the ball and an automatic first down.

 Contact Responsibility